How VA 2.0 Handles Consumer Contact Updates

 • If “Text me” is set to true, the phone number is automatically opted in for text messaging.

-• If “Text me” is set to false, an opt-out confirmation message is sent.
+• If the number was previously opted in, an opt-out confirmation message is sent.

 This opt-in/opt-out logic honors consumer consent preferences.